What is a peptic ulcer?

 Ulcers can also keep food from going through your stomach.

-- These ulcers are sores on the lining of your stomach or the first part of your small intestine (the duodenum).
+- These ulcers are sores on the lining of your stomach or the first part of your small intestine (duodenum).

 - Stomach acids and other digestive juices help to make ulcers by burning the linings of these organs.

-- Most ulcers are caused by infection from a bacteria or germ called H. pylori (Helicobacter pylori) or from using pain killers called NSAIDs.
+- Most ulcers are caused by infection from a bacteria or germ called H. pylori (Helicobacter pylori) or from using pain medicines called NSAIDs.